Tornike Morchiladze

-Tornike Morchiladze (თორნიკე მორჩილაძე; born 10 January 2002) is a Georgian professional footballer who plays as an attacking midfielder for Erovnuli Liga club Dinamo Tbilisi.
+Tornike Morchiladze (თორნიკე მორჩილაძე; born 10 January 2002) is a Georgian professional footballer who plays as an attacking midfielder for Spanish Primera Federacion club CD Lugo.

 He has won the Erovnuli Liga and Supercup and represented his country in the national youth teams.

 Club career

 Morchiladze is a product of Dinamo Tbilisi academy.
 He played for their all youth teams before making his debut for the senior team in a 2–0 loss to Samgurali on 25 April 2021.
 Morchiladze opened his goal-scoring account four days later with a winner against Torpedo.
 He made 22 more appearances for the team before joining Dinamo-2 the next year.
 Morchiladze helped the team earn promotion from Liga 3 and spent half of the 2023 season in the 2nd division.
 In June 2023, he moved to Telavi on a loan deal.

 Morchiladze had a tangible impact on his new team.
 He finished the 2024 season as Telavi's shared top scorer and, besides, received a special individual award after his goal scored directly from a corner kick against Samtredia in a 2–1 away win was selected by the Georgian Football Federation as Erovnuli Liga Goal of the Year.

 In January 2025, Morchiladze returned from loan and signed a year-long deal with Dinamo Tbilisi.

+In 2026, Morchiladze moved to Croatian Football League club Rijeka where he made 13 appearances.
+On 31 August 2026, he signed for Spanish 3rd division side CD Lugo.